 5. We need to prove that if the hypothesis is true, then the conclusion is true.
 So, in this case, we need to prove that $x \cdot y$ is an odd integer.
 At this point, we usually ask ourselves a so-called backward question.
 In this case, we ask, "Under what conditions can we conclude that $x \cdot y$ is an odd integer?"
-Use the definition of an odd integer to answer this question, and be careful to use a different letter for the new integer than was used in Part (4).
+Use the definition of an odd integer to answer this question.